Documents Needed for Mortgage

 When you apply for a loan, you typically need to provide quite a bit of information.
 This paperwork allows your lender to verify your income and assets.

-Know what types of documents you may be asked to provide and make a game plan on how to stay organized.
+Know what types of documents you may be asked to provide for a mortgage loan and make a game plan on how to stay organized.

 How much home can you afford?